Types of tobacco: Aromatic fire-cured

-Brightleaf tobacco (Virginia tobacco)
+Mu‘assel

+Muassel (معسل, meaning "honeyed"), or maassel, is a syrupy tobacco mix containing molasses, vegetable glycerol, and various flavorings that is smoked in a hookah, a type of waterpipe.
+It is also known as shisha.

+Not sorted under additive or additive section yet

+Bright leaf tobacco

 Sometime after the War of 1812, demand for a milder, lighter, more aromatic tobacco arose.
-Ohio, Pennsylvania and Maryland all innovated with milder varieties of the tobacco plant.
-Farmers around the country experimented with different curing processes.
-But the breakthrough did not come until around 1839.
+Ohio, Pennsylvania, and Maryland all innovated with milder varieties of the tobacco plant.
+Farmers around the country experimented with different curing processes, but the breakthrough did not come until around 1839.

 Growers had noticed that sandy, highland soil produced thinner, weaker plants.
-Captain Abisha Slade, of Caswell County, North Carolina had considerable infertile, sandy soil, and planted the new "gold-leaf" varieties on it.
-Slade owned a slave, Stephen, who around 1839 accidentally produced the first true bright tobacco.
+Captain Abisha Slade, of Caswell County, North Carolina, had considerable infertile, sandy soil, and planted the new "gold leaf" varieties on it.

+Slade owned an enslaved man named Stephen, who around 1839 accidentally produced the first true bright leaf tobacco.
 He used charcoal to restart a fire used to cure the crop.
 The surge of heat turned the leaves yellow.
-Using that discovery, Slade developed a system for producing bright tobacco, cultivated on poorer soils and using charcoal for heat-curing.
+Using that discovery, Slade developed a system for producing bright leaf tobacco, cultivated on poorer soils and using charcoal for heat-curing.

 Slade made many public appearances to share the bright-leaf process with other farmers.
-His success helped him build a brick house in Yanceyville, North Carolina, and at one time he had many slaves.

-News spread through the area pretty quickly.
+News spread through the area quickly.
 The infertile sandy soil of the Appalachian piedmont was suddenly profitable, and people rapidly developed flue-curing techniques, a more efficient way of smoke-free curing.

-Farmers discovered that Bright leaf tobacco needs thin, starved soil, and those who could not grow other crops found that they could grow tobacco.
+Farmers discovered that bright leaf tobacco needs thin, starved soil, and those who could not grow other crops found that they could grow tobacco.
 Formerly unproductive farms reached 20–35 times their previous worth.
-By 1855, six Piedmont counties adjoining Virginia ruled the tobacco market.
+By 1855, six Piedmont counties adjoining Virginia led Virginia's tobacco market.

-By the outbreak of the Civil War, the town of Danville, Virginia had developed a bright-leaf market for the surrounding area in Caswell County, North Carolina and Pittsylvania County, Virginia.
+By the outbreak of the Civil War, the town of Danville, Virginia, had developed a bright-leaf market for the surrounding area.
 Danville was also the main railway head for Confederate soldiers going to the front.
-These brought bright tobacco with them from Danville to the lines, traded it with each other and Union soldiers, and developed quite a taste for it.
-At the end of the war, the soldiers went home and a national market had developed for the local crop.
-Caswell and Pittsylvania counties were the only two counties in the South that increased in total wealth after the war.
+They brought bright leaf tobacco with them from Danville to the lines, traded it with each other and Union soldiers.
+At the end of the war, the soldiers went home, and a national market had developed for the local crop.

+Slade's success enabled him to own many properties in Yanceyville.
+After the Civil War and the emancipation of his enslaved workers, Slade's plantation became unprofitable to operate, and he died in poverty.

 Broadleaf

-Broadleaf, a dark tobacco varietal family popular for producing enormous, resilient, and thick wrapper leaves.
+Broadleaf is a dark tobacco varietal family popular for producing enormous, resilient, and thick wrapper leaves.